picoage/Picoage.CleanArchitecture.RestApi/ReadMe.md

 - Core layer should have unit tests
 - Infrastructure layer should have integration tests
-- Presentation layer should have accaptance tests
+- Presentation layer should have acceptance tests

 # Testing framework